 You also Like “Protecting PLC from Cybersecurity threats“

-- Regularly update and patch all software, operating systems, and applications to fix known vulnerabilities.
+- Regularly update all software, operating systems, and applications to fix known vulnerabilities.

 - Only allow trusted applications to run on your systems.